hmunye/echo.nvim/README.md

         },
     },
     config = function()
 	require("echo").setup({
             model = "llama3.2:3b", --- REQUIRED

             --- REST ARE OPTIONAL
             model_options = {
                 temperature = 0.8, -- Controls the randomness of the model's output.
-Higher values (e.g., 1.0) make the output more random and creative, while lower values (e.g., 0.2) make it more focused and deterministic.
-(Default: 0.8) seed = 0, -- Random seed for repeatable output.
+Higher values (1.0) make the output more random and creative, while lower values (e.g., 0.2) make it more focused and deterministic (Default: 0.8) seed = 0, -- Random seed for repeatable output.
 If set to a specific value, the model will produce the same output each time given the same input.
 (Default: 0) num_ctx = 2048, -- The size of the context window used by the model to generate the next token.
-A larger window allows the model to consider more previous text but can be more computationally expensive.
+A larger window allows the model to consider more previous text.
 (Default: 2048) num_predict = -1, -- Maximum number of tokens the model is allowed to generate in response to a prompt.
 A value of -1 means there is no limit to the number of tokens generated.
 (Default: -1 for unlimited generation) system_prompt = "", -- A system-level prompt that sets the context or behavior of the model, often used to define rules or constraints for the conversation.
 (Default: "")
             },